shariq1989/cookbook/content/recipe/crispy_sesame_tofu.md

 1. Set a wire rack into the rimmed baking sheet.
 2. Heat 1/4 cup oil in a cast-iron or stainless-steel skillet over medium-low heat.
-3. Test the oil heat by frying one tofu slice, adjust the heat accordingly.
+3. Test the oil by frying one tofu slice, adjust the heat accordingly.

 {{< figure src="/images/cst6.jpg" class="instructionFigure">}}